 An additional symptom is Java Control Panel (within Windows Control Panel) will not open.

 Internet Explorer's ActiveX settings may prevent successful operation.
-To set this in Internet Explorer, first close all Windows applications.
+To correct this in Internet Explorer, first close all Windows applications.
 Then click on Tools, Internet Options, Security tab, Internet icon, Custom Level button.
 Set:

 "Download signed ActiveX controls" to Enable or Prompt,